 - Always choose the best size harness for a German shepherd puppy.

-- Use positive reinforcements when introducing a harness on your dog.
+- Use positive reinforcements when introducing a harness to your dog.
 Don’t force the puppy to stay on the harness.

 - Get a harness that suits your dog’s behavior.
 If your dog pulls the leash a lot, get a front clip harness.
 Next, get a back clip harness if your dog is calm and doesn’t t have the leash pulling behavior.